RagnarB83/Jotunn.jl/README.md

 *Option 2.
 Install package:*

-Launch a Julia session and copy-paste:
+Launch a Julia session and copy-paste into Julia REPL.
+This will install Jotunn as a Julia package.:
 ```julia
 using Pkg; Pkg.add(url="https://github.com/RagnarB83/Jotunn.jl")
 ```